Particles

 }

-If the particle is inside the EB then the signed distance function will be positive and the particle can be removed from the simulation.
+If the particle is inside the EB then the signed distance function will be positive, and the particle can then be removed from the simulation.
 The distance function can also be used to detect collisions between particles and the EB.
+E.g, the intersection point can be computed and the particle can be deposited on the boundary, or bounced off it.
 See AmrMesh for details on how to obtain the distance function.

 Domain edges